Stoned-Code/VRCVideoLibrary/README.md

  ## How to Use
 1. Download and install [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader).
 2. Download [UIExpansionKit](https://github.com/knah/VRCMods), and place it into your VRChat "Mods" folder.
-3. Place the dll named "VRCVideoLibrary.dll" into your MelonLoader mods folder.
+3. Place the dll named "VRCVideoLibrary.dll" into your VRChat "Mods" folder.
 4. Done!

 ## Credits